hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 In one trial of the heuristics, we asked a group of people who were choosing a tool to enable their team to work together about learning and problem solving preferences.
 We found a wide range of preferences across solo and group learning, and that these were not the same as problem solving preferences.
 The graph shows that some of the people in the group preferred to learn solo, even if they preferred team problem solving.
 Similarly there was a range of responses to whether learning was best done practical/exploratory or guided/reading/theory.
 Note that this is true for this specific group; it may not be generally true.

 ![graph shows preference for learning solo or team drop from 40% preferring solo learning down to none preferring all team learning.
 Preference of 50% of participants to have mix of learning by doing and through theory.
-Problem solving preferences are more team bbased and about the same for exploratory versus guided/theory.][learningpref](learning-pref-graph.jpg)
+Problem solving preferences are more team based and about the same for exploratory versus guided/theory.][learningpref](learning-pref-graph.jpg)

 [learningpref]: learning-pref-graph.jpg